 Side projects have been (and still are) my secret weapon to success in the creative industry.

-Here are 5 reasons why starting a creative side project should be the first thing you do in 2017:
+Here are 5 reasons why starting a creative side project should be the first thing you do this year:

 1. Increase exposure for your work

 Getting your work noticed can seem like an impossible task, especially when you’re in the early stages of your career.
 But the truth is, no amount of expensive, targeted advertising can replace the value of organic exposure!
 You are 10000% more likely to check out a link that your best friend texts to you with the message “OMG YOU NEED TO SEE THIS” than a sponsored ad that pops up online.
 My work has been featured in New York Magazine, Buzzfeed, and The Huffington Post - all because my side projects are funny and relatable, which makes them shareable.

 The way we consume media and information nowadays is insane; we text friends while we check Instagram while simultaneously browsing through our Facebook newsfeed.
 A clever or thought-provoking side project can cut through the clutter and give your work the attention it deserves.
 The more places people can see your work, the more chances you’ll have to be hired.
 This is by far the most career-enhancing effect of a good side project.

 “We love it!
 But could you change the colors, use a new typeface, and make the logo a little bigger?”
 Sound familiar?
 For anyone who has ever done client work, you know that the idea or design you start out with is rarely the one you have in the end.
 Once in awhile you’ll get client who knows what they want and trusts you, but usually the final project ends up as some bruised and battered version of your original vision.

 Having a side project can be the creative life jacket you need to stay inspired and motivated when your client work is less than thrilling.
 You can make exactly what you want to see in the world with nothing else getting in the way and no one having a say.
 Side projects are incredibly rewarding and powerful because they are 100% you.

 3. Stand out from the competition